JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Deletes a subrange from a range.

 ```
-FUNCTION CTextRange2.DeleteSubrange (BYVAL cpFirst AS LONG, BYVAL cpLim AS LONG) AS HRESULT
+FUNCTION DeleteSubrange (BYVAL cpFirst AS LONG, BYVAL cpLim AS LONG) AS HRESULT
    this.SetResult(m_pTextRange2->lpvtbl->DeleteSubrange(m_pTextRange2, cpFirst, cpLim))
    RETURN m_Result
 END FUNCTION